PECO-CP/ViA/README.md

 ViA is a MATLAB-based, open-source program for analyzing epifluorescence microscopy images of viral particles.
 The program can be run through MATLAB (on a Mac or PC) or can be downloaded as executable and run through the freely available MATLAB runtime environment.

 ## Overview of Program and Case Studies
 The ViA program aims to provide an effective means for quantifying viral abundances from epifluorescence images as well as enumerating the intensity of a primary (e.g., SYBR Gold) and secondary stain (e.g., biorthogonal non-canonical amino acid tagging [BONCAT] or fluorescence in-situ hybridization [FISH]).
 The program enables the user to export data in easy-to-use formats, facilitating downstream analysis.
-You can find an overview of the functionality of the ViA program here [LINK TO BIORX].

 The materials from the case study featured in the manuscript including microscopy images and suggested analyses are included in the 'Case Studies' folder within this repository.